kbckbc/washu_sp22_cse523/lab3.md

 # Lab3 - Buffer overflow attack(turn off ASLR, turn off NX)

-## What are we going to do?
+## Overview
-This example shows that after calling strcpy function, just exiting the program not returning to the point it was called.
+This example shows how to find the return address location of strcpy using buffer overflow.
-To do that, we need to overwrite the return address exploit the strcpy function.
+After finding out where it is, overwrite the return address with a address where we want to jump(What if the jump address is a program getting a shell!!)

-## Overview of process
+## Steps
 1. Set an address you want to jump.
 In this example, we just want to find out the address where the program exit immediately.
 Later on, this address will be the address you want to execute!!
 2. Find where the strcpy return address is.(It's a brute force method)
 3. And then, run the c program with a parameter containing the address where you want to jump.(We are going to use the address from the Step1)
 4. Make a payload which include the execution of shell code!!
 5. Place the payload as a parameter of the 'ans_check5'.

-## Steps in detail
+## Before get started
 + Preparation.
 Compile the c program below like this.
 ```
 gcc -g -z execstack -fno-stack-protector ans_check5.c -o ans_check5